Skip to main content

 --location ${LOCATION}

-To keep focus on AKS-specific features, this workshop will need some Azure preview features enabled and resources to be pre-provisioned.
+To keep focus on AKS-specific features, this workshop requires several Azure resources to be pre-provisioned, including:

 tip